EEGDiR: Electroencephalogram denoising network for temporal information storage and global modeling through Retentive Network: Experiments and results

 In order to facilitate the learning procedure, we normalized the input contaminated EEG segment and the ground-truth EEG segment by dividing the standard deviation of contaminated EEG segment according to Equation \eqref{equation15}, where $\sigma_y$ is the standard deviation of $y$ (artifact contaminated signal).

-However, it is important to note that the EEGDenoiseNet dataset solely provides raw data, necessitating researchers to conduct their own processing.
+However, it is important to note that the EEGDenoiseNet dataset solely provides raw data, and the data provided by SS2016 is not segmented, necessitating researchers to conduct their own processing.
 This procedure is relatively intricate, posing inconvenience for the exploration of EEG signal denoising through deep learning methodologies.
 To address this challenge, this paper undertakes the preprocessing of the dataset and subsequently shares the processed dataset as an open-source resource, now accessible on the Hugging Face Hub.
-The primary objective of this endeavor is to facilitate researchers' access to and utilization of processed data, enabling them to concentrate more on the investigation of EEG deep learning denoising methods without being encumbered by the intricacies of data processing.
+The primary objective of this endeavor is to facilitate researchers access to and utilization of processed data, enabling them to concentrate more on the investigation of EEG deep learning denoising methods without being encumbered by the intricacies of data processing.
 By providing this dataset as an open-source entity, our aim is to stimulate increased research in EEG signal processing and offer a more streamlined resource for the academic community.